jhkang0408/RTUGVADTE/README.md

 # Real-time Translation of Upper-body Gestures to Virtual Avatars in Dissimilar Telepresence Environments (IEEE TVCG, Under Review)
-Official Pytorch implementation of the paper "Real-time Translation of Upper-body Gestures to Virtual Avatars in Dissimilar Telepresence Environments", IEEE TVCG Under Review
+Official Pytorch implementation of the paper "Real-time Translation of Upper-body Gestures to Virtual Avatars in Dissimilar Telepresence Environments", IEEE TVCG, Under Review

 ## Acknowledgements
 This repository contains pieces of code from the following repository: \